smanter82/smanter82/README.md

 ## Currently working on:

-I just finished building the first stage of a Gym Logistical Tracker with an amazing group of colleagues.
-We are looking forward to further developing our application and adding new features based on feedback from a friend in the Gym industry.
+I just finished building the second stage of a Gym Logistical Tracker with an amazing group of colleagues.

 ## Currently learning:
-I am currently working through UNH Coding Bootcamp.
-We are currently learning MongoDB and Mongoose and will soon be moving on to Lighthouse, Lazy Loading, Minification, Compression, PWAs, Service Workers, and Webpack.
-Soon after, we will be learning to work with React.
+I am just completed the UNH Coding Bootcamp.
+We most recently learned to work with React.
+I am looking forward to reviewing what we learned in the course to become more automatic with the basics.

 ## Contact: